kish10/flutter_smkt/README.md

-# Simple mobile toolbar for Flutter applications.
+# Simple mobile keyboard toolbar for Flutter applications.

 <!--
 This README describes the package.
 If you publish this package to pub.dev,